Climbing cactus vine.

 the plant can take up to 7 years to flower.

-Oval to egg-shaped, one-half to 3 pounds, skin is red or yellow with prominent, usually green, wings, easy to peel.
-Edible flesh is white, pink, red or purple, juicy, with tiny, dotted throughout, and a slightly sweet taste.
+Oval to egg-shaped, one-half to 3 pounds, red or yellow skin with prominent, usually green, wings, easy to peel.
+The edible flesh is white, pink, red or purple, juicy, with tiny, edible black seeds dotted throughout, and a slightly sweet taste.
 Red-fleshed fruit are often considered to be the best tasting, Months for fruit to ripen:

 45-50 days.
 A fruit is ripe when its skin is fully colored, the wings fold outward, and two twists can remove it from the stem.
 A fruit is over-ripe when it falls from the stem.
 Storage after harvest:

 Unwashed fruit can be refrigerated up to five days.

 Arial roots, which attach the vine to a vertical surface, grow from each stem segment.

 Species of Note: